-We get asked about this a lot so we’ve asked expert Dr Helen O’Neill founder of Hertilty Health, to give us to lowdown on how our guts and fertility are connected…”
+We get asked about this a lot so we’ve asked expert Dr Helen O’Neill founder of Hertilty Health, to give us to lowdown on how our gut health and fertility are connected…

-Research suggests that there are almost 1,000 species of bacteria in our gut microbiome and theres a lot of them!, So it’s not surprising that these microscopic organisms play such an important role in our health.
+Research suggests that there are almost 1,000 species of bacteria in our gut microbiome.
+There are a lot of them, so it’s not surprising that these microscopic organisms play such an important role in our health.
 The role of these tiny but mighty microorganisms affects our body from birth and throughout our lifetime, managing our immune system, our central nervous system (which is responsible for our brain function) and, most importantly, controlling the digestion of food.

 Although most of the bacteria are beneficial to our health, sometimes microbes disrupt the balance of the gut microbiome leading to ‘dysbiosis’.
 This imbalance of bacteria can be caused by many different things, including diet, stress and poor sleep.
 Around 70% of your immune system resides in your gut.
 There is strong evidence to suggest that this microbial imbalance activates immune cells leading to inflammation.
 Inflammation is our bodies way of fighting foreign invaders, toxins or cell injury but over a long period of time, it can start to negatively affect our health.